os-climate/ITR/docs/DataTemplateRequirements.rst

 Installation Notes
 ------------------

 The first step is to request an invitation to join the OS-Climate GitHub team.
 This is required to access repositories that are not yet public.
 (They will be published soon, but not yet.)
 You will need a Personal Access Token, which you can get by `following these instructions <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>` .
+Because the ITR repository is currently Private, you will need to select `repo` privileges (the first option box) when requesting the token.
+GitHub will magically select all the boxes indented under the `repo` option.

 **Getting Started with conda**